 After exchanging letters with my biological mother through Santa, my parents got in touch with a family lawyer.
 The lawyer helped walk everyone through my adoption process.
 Like many adoptions in the 90s were, my adoption was a closed one – meaning after I left the hospital, I would not be in touch with my biological parents and would have no identifying information about them.
 Throughout her pregnancy, my biological mother was dedicated to providing me with the best care.
 Once she was setup with a doctor, thanks to the lawyer and help of my parents, she never missed an appointment.
 You could tell she was doing all of this purely out of love.

 My parents and lawyer did run into one hiccup during the process – my biological father.
-My adoption almost fell through, because he wouldn’t sign away his rights… because not even for one second, did he want to admit I was his.
-You see, my biological father had impregnated another local, young mother, and he was very dedicated to doing the right thing for her, but not for my biological mother.
+My adoption almost fell through, because he wouldn’t sign away his rights… You see, my biological father had another young daughter with another woman.
+He didn’t want to admit I was his.
 Finally, after some pleading and convincing from the lawyer, he signed away his parental rights.
 Everything was set!